Nashville, Tennessee: Colleges and universities

 Nashville has been labeled the "Athens of the South" due to the many colleges and universities in the metropolitan area.
 Total enrollment in post-secondary education in Nashville is around 43,000.

 The largest is Vanderbilt University, with about 13,000 students.
-Vanderbilt is considered one of the nation's leading research universities and is particularly known for its medical, law, and education programs.
+Vanderbilt is considered one of the nation's leading research universities and is particularly known for its medical, law, business, engineering, and education programs.

 Nashville is home to more historically Black institutions of higher education than any other city save for Atlanta, Georgia: Fisk University, Tennessee State University, Meharry Medical College, and American Baptist College.

-Other schools based in Nashville include Belmont University, Lipscomb University, Trevecca Nazarene University, John A. Gupton College.
+Other schools based in Nashville include Belmont University, Lipscomb University, Trevecca Nazarene University, and John A. Gupton College.
 The Tennessee Board of Regents operates Nashville State Community College and the Nashville branch of the Tennessee Colleges of Applied Technology.

-Other nearby institutes of higher education include Murfreesboro's Middle Tennessee State University (MTSU), a full-sized public university with Tennessee's second-largest undergraduate population; Daymar College in Franklin; and Cumberland University in Lebanon.
+Other nearby institutes of higher education include Murfreesboro's Middle Tennessee State University (MTSU) and Clarksville's Austin Peay University, both full-sized public university with Tennessee's second- and eighth-largest undergraduate populations, respectively; Daymar College in Franklin; and Cumberland University in Lebanon.

 Media

 The daily newspaper in Nashville is The Tennessean, which until 1998 competed with the Nashville Banner, another daily paper that was housed in the same building under a joint-operating agreement.
 The Tennessean is the city's most widely circulated newspaper.
 Online news service NashvillePost.com competes with the printed dailies to break local and state news.
 Several weekly papers are also published in Nashville, including The Nashville Pride, Nashville Business Journal, Nashville Scene and The Tennessee Tribune.
 Historically, The Tennessean was associated with a broadly liberal editorial policy, while The Banner carried staunchly conservative views in its editorial pages; The Banners heritage had been carried on, to an extent, by The City Paper which folded in August 2013 after having been founded in October 2000.
 The Nashville Scene is the area's alternative weekly broadsheet.
 The Nashville Pride is aimed towards community development and serves Nashville's entrepreneurial population.
 Nashville Post is an online news source covering business, politics and sports.

 Nashville is home to eleven broadcast television stations, although most households are served by direct cable network connections.
 Comcast Cable has a monopoly on terrestrial cable service in Davidson County (but not throughout the entire media market).
-Nashville is ranked as the 29th largest television market in the United States.
-Major stations include WKRN-TV 2 (ABC), WSMV-TV 4 (NBC), WTVF 5 (CBS), WNPT 8 (PBS), WTNX-LD 15 (Telemundo), WZTV 17 (Fox), WNPX-TV 28 (ion), WPGD-TV 50 (TBN), WLLC-LD 42 (Univision), WUXP-TV 30 (MyNetworkTV), (WJFB) 44 (MeTV), and WNAB 58 (CW).
+Nashville is ranked as the 26th largest television market in the United States.
+Major stations include WKRN-TV 2 (ABC), WSMV-TV 4 (NBC), WTVF 5 (CBS), WNPT 8 (PBS), WTNX-LD 15 (Telemundo), WZTV 17 (Fox, with The CW on DT2), WNPX-TV 28 (ion), WPGD-TV 50 (TBN), WLLC-LD 42 (Univision), WUXP-TV 30 (MyNetworkTV), (WJFB) 44 (MeTV), and WNAB 58 (Dabl).